 So what’s on the cards and trending right now?

-Connectivity and cyber crime go hand in hand and those who are experts in the area of information security, Internet crime prevention and digital crime investigation are primed to be Masters of the Matrix.
+Connectivity and cybercrime go hand in hand and those who are experts in the area of information security, Internet crime prevention, and digital crime investigation are primed to be Masters of the Matrix.

 According to Nielson, 89% of consumer time spent on media is through mobile apps — no wonder that Android and iOS App developers are in popular demand.
-Apple leads the charge for aspirational career with its annual WWDC (Worldwide Developers Conference), on an exclusive application basis only.
+Apple leads the charge for an aspirational career with its annual WWDC (Worldwide Developers Conference), on an exclusive application basis only.

 The new buzz word – Smart City.
-A smart city is an urban development vision to integrate multiple information and communication technology (ICT) solutions in a secure fashion to manage a city’s assets – the city’s assets include, but not limited to, local departments information systems, schools, libraries, transportation systems, hospitals, power etc. Enter the Smart Planner, combining urban growth with tech expertise.
+A smart city is an urban development vision to integrate multiple information and communication technology (ICT) solutions in a secure fashion to manage a city’s assets – the city’s assets include, but not limited to, local departments information systems, schools, libraries, transportation systems, hospitals, power, etc. Enter the Smart Planner, combining urban growth with tech expertise.

-A connected world is also the perfect foil for experts in Internationals relations, where analysis and understanding of foreign policy is considered against a backdrop of globalization.
+A connected world is also the perfect foil for experts in Internationals relations, where analysis and understanding of foreign policy are considered against a backdrop of globalization.
 This career just came into its own big time.

 Digital Marketing Specialist

 As the buyer journey morphs into the online world, marketing follows down the rabbit hole.
-Social media Execs, Market Research Data Miners, Online experts, Big Data Analysts and SEO specialists rule and online analytics are the new playground.
+Social media Execs, Market Research Data Miners, Online experts, Big Data Analysts, and SEO specialists rule and online analytics are the new playground.
 When was the last time you received an offer by post?

 To put it in perspective, there are multi-million dollar social influencers and bloggers out there that started with one person or a group of individuals following their passion.